 What is Energous Corporation's business model?

-Energous Corporation is a technology and intellectual property licensing company which will leveraging strategic partnerships to expand the WattUp™ ecosystem.
+Energous Corporation is a technology and intellectual property licensing company which will leverage strategic partnerships to expand the WattUp™ ecosystem.

 A partnership with, and license from, Energous may include proprietary chip technology and design libraries, scalable transmitter and receiver reference designs, software stacks from device firmware to cloud-based enterprise management tools, high volume technology transfer readiness documentation, custom design and applications engineering support, as well as patent, knowhow and comprehensive intellectual property coverage.